ericasaywhat/ExercisesInC/homeworks/homework02.md

 3. What is the primary purpose of the process abstraction?

-The primary purpose of process abstraction is to
+The primary purpose of process abstraction is to make it so that users don't have to know about an entire thing in order to use something.

 4. What illusion does the process abstraction create?

-Process abstraction creates the iluusion
+Process abstraction creates the iluusion that all of the processes are separated when they are, in fact, not.

 5. What is the kernel?